HTML5 Boilerplate homepage | Documentation table of contents

 Boilerplate, we highly encourage you to configure your server to block

-files, as they can disclose sensitive information!
+access to .editorconfig files, as they can disclose sensitive information!

 For more details, please refer to the EditorConfig project.